 Under District Attorney Smittcamp’s leadership, her staff was able to create an internship program for both college students and law school students to work within the office.
 This program has been very successful in educating young people about the interworking of the office and inspired many to seek law enforcement related jobs.

-She is the Chairwoman of the Multi-Agency Gang Enforcement Consortium (MAGEC), a member of the Fresno-Madera Police Chief’s Association, the High Intensity Drug Trafficking Area Task Force, the Victim Offender Reconciliation Program Advisory Board, Rape Counseling Services, the Community Corrections Partnership Committee, the Fresno County Local Justice Coordinating Committee, and the Career Technical Education Complex Advisory Committee.
+She is the Chairwoman of the Multi-Agency Gang Enforcement Consortium (MAGEC) Policy and Direction Team, a member of the Fresno-Madera Police Chief’s Association, the Victim Offender Reconciliation Program Advisory Board, the Community Corrections Partnership Committee, and the Fresno County Local Justice Coordinating Committee.

-Mrs. Smittcamp also serves her community as a member of the Board of Directors of the Marjaree Mason Center, as a member of the Board of Trustees of San Joaquin College of Law, as a Board member of AMOR-Alliance for Medical Outreach and Relief and is a member of the Rotary Club of Fresno.
+DA Smittcamp also serves her community as a member of the Board of Directors of the Marjaree Mason Center, as a member of the Board of Trustees of San Joaquin College of Law, as the Vice President of the Board of Trustees of AMOR-Alliance for Medical Outreach and Relief, that is planning a health and community center in Mendota, as a member of the Board of Directors for Breaking the Chains, and as a member of the Board of Trustees for Valley Children’s Hospital.
+She is also a proud member of the Rotary Club of Fresno.

 Mrs. Smittcamp is married with two children and resides in Fresno County.